microsoft/MLOpsTemplate/src/workshop/documents/part_4.md

 6. The merge to the integration branch triggers the workshop_ci workflow.
 Click on the Actions tab on your repository and you will see CI workflow running after a few minutes.
 Click and examine all the steps, note that the CI Workflow is running following the steps in the ```workshop_ci.yml``` file which you located earlier.
 Note that in the first few lines of this file we have defined the workflow to be triggered when a pull request is merged in the "integration" branch.

     The CI workflow has multiple steps, including setting up python version, installing libraries needed, logging in to Azure and running the training model pipeline and evaluating the model.
 As a part of this workflow, the updated model from our current changes is compared to our best previous model and if it performs better it passes the evaluation step (more details below).

     You can check out different steps of the training pipeline under: ```/src/workshop/pipelines/training_pipeline.yml```.

-At this point (it takes about 10 minutes for the pipeline to run), if all steps pass (you can check the status under the actions in the repository), a new pull request is made to the main branch.
+    >Note: At this point (it takes about 10 minutes for the pipeline to run.
+    If all steps pass (you can check the status under the actions in the repository), a new pull request is made to the main branch.
 If the workflow fails, there could be a few different reasons, you can open the workflow steps on the actions tab of the repository and examine it.
 Most likely if it fails in this case is due to the evaluation part, where our new model performs worse than our best previous model and doesn't pass the evaluation step and the whole workflow fails.
 To resolve that continue reading the following section.

 ### Optional Reading
 For the evaluation and comparison of the current model with our best previous model, we have included some code in the following script: ```/src/workshop/core/evaluating/ml_evaluating.py```.
 Note that on line 85 of the script we are comparing the R-square of the current model with our best previous model in order to decide if we want to allow any changes to the model and main branch.
 You might want to edit this and relax it a little bit in order for the evaluation step to pass if you already have a really good model registered.
 Note that you can change the evaluation metrics based on your actual use case in the future.